100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

-Jabe Pond Jabe Pond and Little Jabe Pond are popular destination for hiking, camping, fishing, swimming and paddling.
+Jabe Pond Jabe Pond and Little Jabe Pond are popular destinations for hiking, camping, fishing, swimming and paddling.

 Northwest Bay Trail The Northwest Bay Trail is a 10 mile hike along Lake George, leading to Montcalm Point and camping areas.

-Pharaoh Mountain Pharaoh Mountain is a challenging 6.25-mile hike to remote mountain deep within the Pharaoh Lake Wilderness area north of Brant Lake.
+Pharaoh Mountain Pharaoh Mountain is a challenging 6.25-mile hike (one way) to a remote mountain deep within the Pharaoh Lake Wilderness area north of Brant Lake.

 Siamese Ponds Siamese Ponds is a 12 mile round trip, moderate to difficult hike along a river and reaching Lower Siamese Pond.